Dora618/SQL/README.md

 # SQL
-SQL related projects including data cleaning and exploratory data analysis.
+All the SQL related projects including data cleaning and exploratory data analysis.